Exiting Multiple Goroutines Simultaneously

 fact that receiving on a closed channel will never block.

-Simply by closing the shutdown
+Simply by closing the shutdown channel, we can

 signal all goroutines to “unblock,” causing them to